Blueberry Cookies

 Add the dry ingredients to the mixer on low speed, slowly.
 Be sure to scrape down the bowl as needed, but avoid overmixing.

-Using a silicone spatula, fold in the white chocolate chips until they are evenly incorporated into the dough.
+Fold in the white chocolate chips until they are evenly incorporated into the dough.
+Batter will be thick so this might take a minute or two.

 Enjoy!